Vechus/ing-sw-2020-Vecchio-Urbinati-Venier/README.md

 java -jar [jarname] --cli
 ```

-**Important:** if you want to run the game with an integrated graphic card or in a VM use the following command
+**Important:** if you want to run the game with GUI, with an integrated graphic card or in a VM use the following command
 ```
-java -jar [jarname] [other options] -Dprism.forceGPU=true
+java -jar [jarname] -Dprism.forceGPU=true
 ```